TWELVE Advantages of the Haven Tent Over Rooftop Tents (Part One)

 Most rooftop tent owners hate driving around with the bulky RTT on their vehicle 24/7/365.

-Once bolted to the expensive rack, you can’t fit in the garage.
+Once bolted to the expensive rack, you can’t fit in your garage.
 You can’t drive through the car wash or into most parking ramps.
 Mileage is sacrificed due to the weight and bulk.
 Removing the RTT between camping trips requires an overhead hoist and a large storage space.

 Haven Advantage Number 6: EASE of USE